PoiemaLabs/poiema-labs/src/content/projects/worship-in-context.md

 ---
 title: 'Worship in Context Website'
-description: 'Lorem ipsum dolor sit amet'
+description: 'Website for an A/V installation'
-heroImage: '../../assets/blog-placeholder-3.jpg'
+heroImage: "./worship-in-context.jpg"
-releaseDate: 'Jul 08 2025'
 icon: '../../assets/blog-placeholder-3.jpg'
 ---

-Yay!